open-contracting-extensions/ocds_ppp_extension/README.md

 }
 ```

 ## About PPP extensions

 OCDS for PPPs is constructed from [a number of different modular extensions to OCDS](http://standard.open-contracting.org/profiles/ppp/latest/en/extensions/), most of which can be used independently from the profile.

 This repository contains one additional extensions that forms part of the OCDS for PPPs profile.
-This extension introduces a number of fields and building blocks that are specific to PPP disclosure against the World Bank Framework, as well as a set of modifications that only apply in an OCDS Profile (e.g. removing standard fields that are not required in the profile).
+This extension introduces a number of fields and building blocks that are specific to PPP disclosure against the World Bank Framework, as well as a set of modifications that only apply in an OCDS Profile (e.g. changing closed codelists).

 ### PPP Specific extensions

 #### Evaluation Indicators